HomeLatest NewsIndustryGoogle India unveils ‘Startup School’ programme to guide 10,000 startups in tier 2 & 3 cities

 “The curriculum will feature instructional modules on subjects like shaping an effective product strategy, deep dives on product user value, road mapping and product requirements document development, building apps for next billion users in markets like India, driving user acquisition and many more,” the company said.

-The nine-week programme will also feature fireside chats between Google leaders and trailblazing collaborators from across the startup ecosystem spanning fintech, D2C, B2B and B2C e-commerce, language, social media and networking, and search.
+The nine-week programme will also feature fireside chats between Google leaders and trailblazing collaborators from across the startup ecosystem spanning fintech, D2C, B2B and B2C e-commerce, language, social media and networking, and job search.

 Advertisement